splunk/public-o11y-docs/data-visualization/charts/chart-analytics-reference.rst

 |br|

-  The Minimum and Maximum functions also support transformation over a calendar window (day, week, month, etc.) instead of a moving window.
-For more information, see :ref:`calendar-window`.
+  The :strong:`Minimum` and :strong:`Maximum` functions also support transformation over a calendar window (day, week, month, and so on) and a dashboard window instead of a moving window.
+For more information, see :ref:`calendar-window` and :ref:`dashboard-window`.

 .. _percentile: